-Prior to matriculation at ICP, a student may have previously completed coursework as part of psychoanalytic training at a psychoanalytic institute approved by the Board of Directors (any Institute approved by ACPEinc, IPA, or APsyaA, or a Psychoanalytic Institute with equivalent standards).
-In such cases, the student, through their Advisor, may petition both the Student Progression Committee (SPC) and Curriculum Committees to receive credit for coursework that is equivalent to that required or accepted at ICP.
+Prior to matriculation at ICP, a student may have previously completed coursework as part of psychoanalytic training at a psychoanalytic institute approved by the Board of Directors (any Institute approved by ACPEinc, APA, or APsaA, or a Psychoanalytic Institute with equivalent standards).
+In such cases, the student, through their Advisor, petition both Candidate Progression Committee may the (CPC) and Education/Curriculum Committees to receive credit for coursework that is equivalent to that required or accepted at ICP.
 Regardless of the amount of training previously acquired, the student must have, at a minimum, one year of residence in the ICP psychoanalytic training program in order to graduate from ICP's training program.

 Should the student request credit for previous coursework, it is the responsibility of the student's Advisor to review the student's documentation of previously completed studies and petition the Board of Directors on the student's behalf.
-Such documentation must accompany a written request for course credit and must be presented to the SPC and/or Education and Curriculum Committee for their decision.
+Such documentation must accompany a written request for course credit and must be presented to the CPC and/or the Education/Curriculum Committee for their decision.